Every day in Australia, 3 people die, and 150 people are hospitalised because of harm from pharmaceutical opioids.

-As part of a new NPS MedicineWise educational program, Opioids, chronic pain and the bigger picture, and the Choosing Wisely Australia initiative, new resource for people who are prescribed opioids for non-cancer pain in hospital has been developed as part of the Choosing Wisely Australia initiative.
+As part of a new NPS MedicineWise educational program, Opioids, chronic pain and the bigger picture, and the Choosing Wisely Australia initiative, new resource for people who are prescribed opioids for non-cancer pain in hospital has been developed.

 The resource, Managing pain and opioid medicines, was developed in consultation with the Queensland Clinical Senate and Society of Hospital Pharmacists and tested in the surgical wards and emergency departments of four hospitals in Victoria and Queensland, by hospital staff and inpatients.
 It has three key elements to support people who are prescribed opioids:

 - Five questions people are encouraged to ask their health professional before leaving hospital with opioids.
 This has been modelled on Choosing Wisely Australia’s 5 questions to ask your doctor resource to guide better conversations with health professionals about tests, treatments and procedures.